hendrikreimers/powershell-scripts/Other/README.md

     .\system-clean.ps1

 This script initiates the Windows Disk Cleanup tool in automated mode, using the setup preferences.
+Before running this script for the first time, remember to configure your cleanup options.
+Execute `cleanmgr /sageset:1` in a PowerShell window with administrative rights.
+This command opens the Disk Cleanup settings where you can select the types of files you want to delete (you may choose all available options for a comprehensive cleanup).
+Once configured, the script uses these settings to clean your system with the command `cleanmgr /sagerun:1`.
+Ensure this setup step has been completed to utilize the script effectively.

+### Local Temporary Files Deletion

+    .\local-temp-del.ps1

+This script removes temporary files from various system directories and clears the recent file history.
+It also calls the previously mentioned scripts for system cleaning, clipboard clearing, and recent document clearance to ensure comprehensive cleanup.

 ## Safety and Security